piotrszymaniec/looty/README.md

-# Looty - Player Stash Items Data manager
+# Looty - Player Stash Items manager

 ### A browser extension for Path of Exile that makes inventory searching fun!